 The next major development was the relocation of the city’s fish market from an unfit building alongside the Barbican to the eastern side of the harbour, where a custom-built fisheries complex was built by Sutton Harbour Holdings plc and opened in 1995 as Plymouth Fisheries, transforming the region’s fishing facilities.

 Sutton Harbour Holdings plc has continued working to transform what was once a decaying port into a vibrant waterfront district, earning a Secretary of State award in 1996 for the Best Urban Regeneration Project.

 Between 1996 and 2008, the company delivered seven major regeneration schemes, including developing three landmark waterfront apartment buildings, three major office buildings, and an affordable housing development.

-Regeneration projects further afield have included development of a facility building in Portland for the Royal Yachting Association and an affordable housing scheme at Exeter Quays.
+Regeneration projects carried out further afield include developing a building in Portland for the Royal Yachting Association, and creating an affordable housing scheme at Exeter Quays.